 In any one semester, up to 100 students enrolled in English courses will venture outside the University to teach English to new immigrants, assist high school students with finding community resources, and work with children at an urban farm—all for college credit.

-Classes such as EngL 3741 Literacy and American Cultural Diversity combine academic study with experiential learning to explore the connections between literature and literacy and put theory into practice.
-They also offer undergraduates opportunities to gain experience in careers they may enter, including teaching, project management, editing, and nonprofit organizing.
+ENGL 3741 Literacy and American Cultural Diversity combines academic study with experiential learning to explore the connections between literature and literacy and put theory into practice.
+It also offers undergraduates opportunities to gain experience in careers they may enter, including teaching, project management, editing, and nonprofit organizing.